lonyelon/dwm/README.md

 The configuration of DWM is done by creating a custom `config.h` and (re)compiling the source code.

+In the `patches` directory some interesting default configs are included.

 ## Authors

 * Sergio Miguéns Iglesias <[sergio@lony.xyz](mailto:dev@suckless.org)>